The CW17 workshop report is available

-The Software Sustainability Institute’s Collaborations Workshops series bring together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
-Collaboration Workshop 17 (CW17) will take place from 27th to 29th March 2017 at the Leeds University Business School, University of Leeds.
+The Software Sustainability Institute’s Collaborations Workshops series brought together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
+Collaboration Workshop 2017 (CW17) took place from 27th to 29th March 2017 at the Leeds University Business School, University of Leeds.

-The theme of the workshop will be The Internet of Things (IoT) and Open Data: implications for research.
+The theme of the workshop was the Internet of Things (IoT) and open data: implications for research.

-Take a look at what is planned at CW17.
+- Take a look at what's planned at CW17

 Internet of Things and Open Data